 So they had been talking about him, sort of.
-Content, he thought about Mary playing the werewolf.
+Feeling content, he thought about Mary playing the werewolf.
 It might be interesting.
-He’d decided that Lydia would help the party in order to free the werewolf rebel leader, but not how she’d react to Karsk, or what she’d do if she ran into her packmates.
+Lydia would help the party in order to free the werewolf rebel leader, but he didn’t know how she’d react to Karsk, or what she’d do if she ran into her packmates.
 He wouldn’t mind having those decisions made by someone else.
 “Okay,” he said, “but first I need to talk to her.”
 Tess went and extricated Mary from a close discussion with Jack, and brought her over.
 She fixed Steve with a condescending gaze.
 He felt like a kid.

 Steve turned to the others.
 “It’ll just be a minute.”

 Curt had arrived, watching in confusion, and Tess herded him and Rei to the back room.
 When they’d gone, Mary made a tight, impatient smile, and raised her eyebrows.

 Steve said, “Okay, Tess probably explained the werewolf ambush and taking Lydia prisoner.
 Instead of killing her they’ve begun to trust her.”

 “This prisoner they’re going to rescue—is this like her werewolf boyfriend or something?”

 “Yeah.
 He rebelled against the pack leader.”

 “Because he didn’t want the pack to be enslaved by the hag.
 She rewards the pack leaders but treats the rest like crap.”